joshwallerr/newsnotfound/README.md

 NewsNotFound is a news website located at https://newsnotfound.com.

+We want to build the most unbiased news platform on the internet.

 ![App Screenshot](http://newsnotfound.com/wp-content/uploads/2023/04/1677003418639-jpeg-e1682077026373.webp)

 Our mission is to lead the way in AI journalism by providing completely neutral and unbiased news articles that can be governed by the public.

-We believe this is the key to a genuine, trustworthy and transparent media landscape, void of the possibility of corruption.
+We believe this is the key to a genuine, trustworthy and transparent news source, void of the possibility of corruption.

 ## Project Whitepaper